microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-things-to-know-about-send-mail.md

 Outlook creates a new message typically in the sender's Drafts folder, then copies the message content, recipients, and attachments from the JSON request to it, and saves it.
 If successful, the **sendMail** method returns an HTTP response status code in the 2xx category.

-If the sender provided MIME content, Outlook copies it to a single property in the new message.
-Outlook then parses the MIME content and copies relevant content to message properties and
-the recipients and attachments tables.
-When complete, the **sendMail** method returns a 2xx status code.
+If the sender provided MIME content, Exchange Online copies it to a single property in the new message.
+Exchange Online then parses the MIME content and copies relevant content to message properties and the recipients and attachments tables.
+When complete, the **sendMail** method returns a `202 Accepted` status code.

 This step may fail for reasons such as the sender's mailbox is full, or the network connection to the sender's server is down.
 If the method fails, it returns a 4xx or 5xx status code accordingly.

 Once step 1 is complete, your app's direct interaction with Microsoft Graph is over.

 ## 2. Notifying transport service of new outbound message
-Next, M365 notifies its transport service that a new message is available for pickup.
+Next, Exchange Online notifies its transport service that a new message is available for pickup.

 ## 3. Copying outbound message to transport pipeline
 Next, the transport process reads message content from the sender's mailbox, converts it to MIME format, and stores it into the transport pipeline.
 If the sender